Maori Wrasse in the Whitsundays

 Easy to identify, Napoleon wrasse are generally aqua-green in colour and are the largest species of wrasse which can grow some 7 feet and weigh a huge amount.

-Wrasse are known for the large bump on their head and large mouth and lips and are commonly referred to as humphead wrasse.
+Wrasse are known for the large bump on their head, large mouth and lips and are commonly referred to as humphead wrasse.

 They generally feed on fish, clams, starfish, snails, shrimp and other crustaceans.

-Whitsundays tourists have often seen a number of large wrasse regularly at Blue Pearl Bay and the Great Barrier Reef reefworld pontoon.
+Whitsundays tourists have often seen a number of large wrasse regularly at Blue Pearl Bay, the Great Barrier Reef reefworld pontoon and Mantaray Bay.